GLOBAL SPORTS DOYEN IS NEW CHANCELLOR

 Tunku Imran, 71, is well-known for his involvement in sports at global and national spheres.
 As president of the Commonwealth Games Federation from 2011 to 2015, he headed the organising of the world’s second largest sporting event.
 Many recall him standing alongside Queen Elizabeth II of England during the opening of the 2014 Commonwealth Games in Glasgow as she read her speech.

-Born on 21 March 1948, he is the third child of Tuanku Ja’afar, the tenth Yang di-Pertuan Agong of Malaysia and tenth Yang di-Pertuan Besar of Negri Sembilan.
+Born on 21 March 1948, he is the third child of Tuanku Ja’afar, the tenth Yang di-Pertuan Agong of Malaysia and tenth Yang di-Pertuan Besar of Negeri Sembilan.
 Malaysia’s first King, Tuanku Abdul Rahman, was his grandfather.

 He attended boarding school at King’s School in Canterbury, England from 1956 to 1966, and earned a Bachelor of Law (Hons) degree from University of Nottingham in 1970.
 He was called to the Bar at Gray’s Inn the following year.
-He had represented his university’s first teams in squash and cricket, and his hall in hockey, rugby and tennis.
+He has represented his university’s first teams in squash and cricket, and his hall in hockey, rugby and tennis.
 He was also involved in badminton and athletics in England.